little-engineer-2025/blog/content/2025-08-20--running-llm-locally.md

 I move from one system to another, I like to test things, and at the moment of trying this I was using an Asahi Linux with Arch Linux.

-- I installed ollama by: `sudo pacman -Sy extra/ollama`.
+- I installed ollama by: `run0 pacman -Sy extra/ollama`.
-- Start the systemd service by: `sudo systemctl start ollama.service`
+- Start the systemd service by: `run0 systemctl start ollama.service`

 And I searched for some model at: https://ollama.com/models